Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Introduction

 Neutron stars are extremely dense celestial objects formed from the gravitational collapse of massive stars.
 Their core densities can reach several times the nuclear saturation density, providing a unique natural laboratory for studying strongly interacting matter under extreme conditions \autocite{Baym_1975_NeutronStars, Baym_1979_PhysicsNeutronStars}.
 Consequently, precisely determining the Equation of State (EOS) of their internal matter is a key challenge at the intersection of nuclear physics and astrophysics, as it directly governs the macroscopic structure and properties of neutron stars \autocite{Baym_2018_FromHadronsToQuarks, Li_2022_PropertiesOfHybridStars, Li_2022_HybridStarsQuarkCore}.

 In recent years, advances in multi-messenger astronomy have provided unprecedented opportunities to constrain the EOS, while also revealing its inherent complexity.
 On one hand, precise observations of massive pulsars, particularly PSR J0740+6620 ($M \approx 2.08 M_{\odot}$) \autocite{Salmi_2024_PSRJ0740, Cromartie_2019}, require the EOS to be sufficiently "stiff" at high densities to support neutron stars exceeding two solar masses \autocite{Demorest_2010_TwoSolarMass, Fonseca_2016_NANOGrav, Kojo_2015_PhenomenologicalQCD}.
 On the other hand, the tidal deformability parameter ($\Lambda$) inferred from the gravitational wave signal of the binary neutron star merger GW170817 demands that the EOS for a $1.4 M_{\odot}$ neutron star be relatively "soft" at corresponding densities, with $\Lambda_{1.4} \lesssim 800$ \autocite{Abbott_2017_GW170817, Abbott_2017_MultiMessenger, Abbott_2018_GW170817EOS, Li_2022_HybridStarsQuarkCore, Abbott_2019_GW170817Props}.

+Furthermore, the landscape of observational constraints has been significantly enriched by precise radius measurements from the Neutron Star Interior Composition Explorer (NICER).
+Observations of pulsars such as PSR J0030+0451 \autocite{Riley_2019_PSRJ0030} and PSR J0437-4715 \autocite{Bogdanov_2019_J0437} have provided simultaneous mass and radius estimates, generally favoring relatively compact radii in the $\sim 11-13$ km range for stars near $1.4 M_{\odot}$.
+This introduces a third crucial benchmark: a successful EOS must not only be stiff enough at high densities to support massive pulsars and soft enough at intermediate densities to satisfy tidal deformability limits, but also simultaneously predict radii consistent with these new, more compact NICER data.
+Reconciling this multi-faceted tension---high-density stiffness versus intermediate-density softness---within a unified physical framework is a central challenge in neutron star physics.

-Reconciling this tension between high-density stiffness and intermediate-density softness within a unified physical framework is a central problem in neutron star physics.
+Reconciling this multi-faceted tension---high-density stiffness, intermediate-density softness, and specific radius constraints---within a unified physical framework is a central problem in neutron star physics.